openteamsinc/scrud-nuxt/scrud-component/README.md

 ## Usage

-Clone this repo at the same level of the project that wll be using the `ScrudComponent` and install it using npm:
+Clone this repo at the same level of the project that will be using the `ScrudComponent` and install it using npm:

 ```bash
 $ npm install --save ./scrud-nuxt/scrud-component